 Subsidiaries take on the daily operations of the business and its trading responsibilities.

 Assets may be leased to the subsidiaries if required, but are protected from creditors and the inherent risks of trading.

 3. Tax Benefits

-Dividends can pass between the subsidiary companies and the holding company without incurring tax charges.
-Furthermore, tax exemptions available mean that where a company owns more than 10% of the shares in another company and sells those shares, there is usually no tax to pay on any gains arising.
+Dividends can pass between subsidiary and holding company without incurring tax charges.
+Where a company owns more than 10% of the shares in another company and sells those shares, there is usually no tax to pay on any gains.

 4. Shared Costs

 Admin and central services functions can be utilised by different businesses.
 They can sit beneath a holding company, which makes charges to the subsidiaries.
 This means the costs can be shared appropriately amongst them.

 In some cases, holding companies may also be used for tax planning and management, as the tax liability of the holding company and its subsidiaries can be managed in a more efficient manner.

 Generally, a holding company does not trade as its sole purpose is to hold the assets of the group.
 Income may be generated from leasing these assets to the subsidiary companies.

 Dividends paid from subsidiaries to the holding company are not taxed on the basis that both companies are UK resident.